Jonathon Kelly - 2019

 Personal awards: Won Brain Sullivan Scholarship 1991, Named Acadia University Female Freshman Athlete of the Year 1992, AUAA first team all star 1996.

 Simply put Lana (North) Burns was a tremendous asset to the Mount Pearl Soccer Association and to any team she played with, she was an outstanding competitor from her youth and senior competition at the local and provincial levels and to university and national levels.
-Her high level of playing skills and the ability on the soccer field were only matched by her positive leadership and sportsmanship. lana's love of the game and her contribution to the Mount Pearl Soccer Association is recognized and appreciated by the association, her former coaches and her co players.
+Her high level of playing skills and the ability on the soccer field were only matched by her positive leadership and sportsmanship.
+Lana's love of the game and her contribution to the Mount Pearl Soccer Association is recognized and appreciated by the association, her former coaches and her co players.

 Ron O'Neill - 2017

-For nearly twenty years Ron has volunteered and played a very positive role and still does in the developement and promotion of soccer in Mount Pearl, while starting at the grass roots in 1999 coaching his daughters house league team he quickly got involved being a very successful all star coach with various age groups and levels, Ron was also the initiaator and developer of the first computerize registration system for the MPSA and also a main player in the developement of the MPSA Hall of Fame By laws and nomination and selection process.
+For nearly twenty years Ron has volunteered and played a very positive role and still does in the development and promotion of soccer in Mount Pearl, while starting at the grass roots in 1999 coaching his daughters house league team he quickly got involved being a very successful all star coach with various age groups and levels, Ron was also the innovator and developer of the first computerize registration system for the MPSA and also a main player in the development of the MPSA Hall of Fame By laws and nomination and selection process.
 While serving on many internal committees Ron was always prepared to take the lead and served as Chair on many of these committees, his positive attitude and ability to voice his opinions for the betterment of the association together with his countless hours of volunteering has had a major role in the success of the various programs within the organization.
 A Brief summary of Ron's activities and achievements in coaching and administrative positions are as follows,